Access - Role & Condition-Based Access Control

 }

-userRole doesn't expand with the + hierarchy suffix — user-table roles are flat (typically just "user" and "admin").
+userRole doesn't expand with the + hierarchy suffix — user-table roles are flat (typically just "user", "appmanager", and "sysadmin").
 If you've added custom user-table roles via Better Auth, list them explicitly.

 Pseudo-roles

-Quickback ships five UPPERCASE role markers that are not backed by a Better Auth role column — they're system-level shortcuts handled directly by the compiler.
-The casing carries the boundary: UPPERCASE = pseudo-role (no plugin context required), lowercase = real role from a plugin's table (e.g. members.role from the org plugin).
+Quickback ships five reserved UPPERCASE markers.
+Four are real pseudo-roles handled directly by the compiler; ADMIN is retained only as a reserved legacy marker so the compiler can fail loudly with migration guidance.
+The casing carries the boundary: UPPERCASE = compiler-owned marker, lowercase = real role from a plugin's table (e.g. members.role from the org plugin).

 | Role | Auth gate | Compile-time requirement | Runtime check |